-Brad Irwin enters his fifth season at the helm of ETSU Buccaneer Softball as he was introduced head coach on July 21, 2010.
+Brad Irwin enters his eighth season at the helm of ETSU Buccaneer Softball as he was introduced head coach on July 21, 2010.

 Irwin, the top assistant coach and recruiting coordinator at the University of Tennessee at Chattanooga since 2006, brings nine years of collegiate coaching experience to Johnson City.
 Prior to his four-year stint at Chattanooga, Irwin served as an assistant at Lee University in Cleveland, Tenn., from 2003-06.
 Irwin began his coaching career under the watch of current Tennessee coaches Ralph and Karen Weekly at Chattanooga from 1997-99.

 During his tenure at Chattanooga, the Lady Mocs won seven regular season Southern Conference championships, four SoCon Tournaments, and appeared in the NCAA Regional in 2008 and 2009.
 Chattanooga has posted 183 wins since Irwin arrived back to his alma mater in 2006, while receiving over 25 all-conference players, two SoCon Pitcher of the Year, and two SoCon Freshman of the Year selections.
 In addition to all the accolades won on the diamond, the Lady Mocs also excelled in the classroom by maintaining a team grade point average of 3.0.